Alpha5610/CS3_2ndQtr_Portfolio/Project/ProjectProposal.md

 > This match-making game aims to find you the perfect subject that shall be your partner for the rest of the year ;).
 > With a loving and caring subject by your side, you'll be able to flourish in school and have fun with learning!
 > So, what are you waiting for?
 > Start with meeting the different subjects: **Biology, Chemistry, Physics, Math, English, Filipino, Social Science, Computer Science,** and **Statistics**.
-> You'll find out more about them and you will learn who you're most compatible with!
+> Interact with them.
+You'll find out more about them and eventually, you'll learn who you're most compatible with!
 > Is it the ever soft-spoken **English**, who will shower you with compliments,
 > or the daring intellectual **Math**, who's willing to help you every step of the way?
 > Play now, and enjoy your school year! >:3